bazel-contrib/rules_oci/docs/compare_dockerfile.md

 - `RUN`         -> See: https://github.com/bazel-contrib/rules_oci/issues/132
 - `SHELL`       -> Use `oci_image#entrypoint` instead.
 - `STOPSIGNAL`  -> Not supported
 - `USER`        -> Not supported.
-Use tar rule's mechanism for setting gid/uid
+Use the tar rule's mechanism for setting gid/uid
 - `VOLUME`      -> See: https://github.com/bazel-contrib/rules_oci/issues/406
 - `WORKDIR`     -> Use `oci_image#workdir`